 Footer Design & SEO Optimization

-We’ve already mentioned fat footers and sticky footers as two design options.
-If you’re curious about color schemes, typography, and layout, I recommend reading Lasso co-founder Matt’s post, Extreme Saas Makeover.
+If you’re curious about color schemes, typography, and layout, I recommend reading Lasso co-founder Matt’s Extreme Saas Makeover article.

 For example, if your homepage’s above the fold and body have light text on a dark background, use the opposite in your footer.